executablebooks/MyST-NB/docs/use/execute.md

   name: python3
 ---

-# Executing and caching your content
+# Execute and cache your content

 MyST-NB can automatically run and cache notebooks contained in your project using [jupyter-cache].
 Notebooks can either be run each time the documentation is built, or cached locally so that re-runs occur only when code cells have changed.